-Muturangi lifted a small, rectangular object like an old TV remote into the air so that Titama and Jojo could see it.
+Muturangi lifted a small, rectangular object, like an old TV remote, so that Titama and Jojo could see it.
 Jojo gave no reaction, he’d been called a lot of names before and he obviously didn’t recognise the device.

 Muturangi mashed several buttons on the remote.
 Jojo went stiff and started jittering as if being electrocuted.
-Dropping his crowbar, he screamed and fell to his knees with blood-covered hands going to the sides of his head.
+Bloody hands going to the sides of his head, he dropped his crowbar and fell screaming to his knees.

 “Jojo!
 Jojo, what’s happening?”
 Titama said.